 Legislation in Zoos

 Unit Reference M/650/8780

 Level 3

 Credit Value 5

 Guided Learning (GL) 45 h ours

-Unit Summary Learners will learn about Legislation organisations involved in zoological collections and zoo animal care form large part of a Zookeeper's jurisdictic Learners will explore the impact that relevant Legislation and Organisation have upon the role of a Zookeeper in modern day zoo.
+Unit Summary Learners will learn about Legislation and Organisations involved in zoological collections and zoo animal care form a large part of a Zookeeper's jurisdiction.
+Learners will explore the impact that relevant Legislation and Organisations have upon the role of a Zookeeper in a modern-day zoo.
+This unit is a knowledge-based unit, with no physical requirements.

-Learning Outcomes (1 to 4) ssment Criteria to 4.2)
+Learning Outcomes (1 to 4) Assessment Criteria (1.1 to 4.2)

-The learner will earner can
+The learner will The l learner can

 Know legislation related to zoos in the UK and Europe 1.1 Describe legislation relating to zoos in the UK and Europe Explain how local authorities impact upon the operation of zoos in the UK

 2. Know organisations related to zoos in the UK and Europe 2.1 Evaluate the role of organisations relating to zoos in the UK and Europe Explain the impact of legislation on the role of organisations in zoos

-Understand legislation and organisations related to aspects of zookeeping 3.1 3.2 3.3 Describe legislation that impacts upon the role of Zookeepers Evaluate how organisations can assist Zookeepers in their role Explain legislation affecting visitor interactions with animals, including limitations Evaluate policy development for Zookeepers and visitor interactions
+3. Understand legislation and organisations related to aspects of zookeeping 3.1 3.2 3.3 Describe legislation that impacts upon the role of Zookeepers Evaluate how organisations can assist Zookeepers in their role Explain legislation affecting visitor interactions with animals, including limitations

-4. Understand legislative control of transporting zoo animals 4.1 Explain legislation involved in transporting animals between zoos 4.2 Analyse the consequences of not complying with legislation of transporting zoo animals
+3.4 Evaluate policy development for Zookeepers and visitor interactions 4.
+Understand legislative control of transporting zoo animals 4.1 Explain legislation involved in transporting animals between zoos 4.2 Analyse the consequences of not complying with legislation of transporting zoo animals